jonhue/sandboxy/README.md

 ## Contributing

-We hope that you will consider contributing to `sandboxy`.
+We hope that you will consider contributing to Sandboxy.
 Please read this short overview for some information about how to get started:

 [Learn more about contributing to this repository](https://github.com/slooob/sandboxy/blob/master/CONTRIBUTING.md), [Code of Conduct](https://github.com/slooob/sandboxy/blob/master/CODE_OF_CONDUCT.md)